boldbi/bold-bi-docs/docs/faq/how-to-configure-the-bold-bi-with-reverse-proxy-server-the-dmz-in-windows.md

     7. Select `TCP` and `specific local ports` options.

-        FYI: Here you enter the port used by Bold BI in the server machine.
+        FYI: Here, you enter the port used by Bold BI on the server machine.

         ![specific-local-ports](/static/assets/faq/images/specific-local-ports.png)